hlashbrooke/Media-Player-Style-Kit/readme.txt

 == Screenshots ==

-1. The Customizer controls for the media player colors
+1. The new Customizer controls for the media player colors

 == Frequently Asked Questions ==

 = Where do I find the color options? =

-You will find the color controls for the media player under the 'Media Player' section of the WordPress Customizer.
+You will find the color controls for the media player under the new 'Media Player' section of the WordPress Customizer.

 == Changelog ==